 Czechs consistently rank Cosy Dens as one of their favorite movies and best comedies of all time.
 Its appeal lies to a great extent in its inclusion of many pithy quotes, as well as of elements based on a distinctly Czech experience; for this reason, it may not resound as much with foreigners, who may not get much of the humor, similarly to the critically acclaimed Kolya.

 A prequel trilogy, Garden Centre (Zahradnictví), was released in 2017.
-Before that, in 2010, Občanský průkaz (Identit card), another book of Petr abach was filmed and serves basically as Spiritual Successor to Cosy Dens.
+Before that, in 2010, Občanský průkaz (Identity card), another book of Petr abach, was filmed and serves basically as Spiritual Successor to Cosy Dens.
 It takes part in The '70s and follows a group of teenage boys trying to follow their "hippie" dreams while under the much harsher regime of "Normalisation", brought to the country by the Soviet invasion.